danielbogomazov/LaLoop-iOS/README.md

 If you're having any difficulties with the application, feel free to contact me at danielbogomazov@gmail.com _or_ by [creating a new issue](https://github.com/danielbogomazov/LaLoop-iOS/issues).
 LaLoop is developed and maintained by one person - replies may not be immediate.

 ## Development Contribution Note
+- LaLoop displays the information gathered by the apollo webscraper on iOS devices.
+More information on apollo and the API will be available in the future.
+If you have any questions, feel free to contact me at danielbogomazov@gmail.com

 - If the JSON from the apollo webscraper contains the month and year but not the day for the release date of the recording, we set the day to 01.
 To create a distinction between these dates and release dates _actually_ released on the first of the month, we use the following standard:

   - **IMPORTANT** : The standard we use for this situation is to set the date in the db as ([1999 + YYYY]-MM-01)